How to fix broken plastic toys

 A well-loved toy can be a child's best friend.
 But accidents happen... and when they do, replacements just don’t cut it.
-That's where you - the awesome mums and dads - come in to save the day (+ your handy pack of Sugru!).
+That's where you - the awesome mums and dads - come in to save the day (+ your handy pack of Sugru Mouldable Glue!).

 Because Sugru bonds to almost any surface, it's ideal for fixing little bits and pieces on toys to bring them back to life.
 That way, we can reunite the little ones with their beloved friends!
 Below is a tutorial on how to fix broken plastic on toys like Elmo, plus a video of the fix in action alongside one of our favourite toy stories from the Sugru community.
 Trust us, the end is priceless!

-With a pair of scissors, open one pack of Sugru and roll a third or half into a ball (this is usually enough to bond small to medium toy parts).
+Open a single-use pack of Sugru and roll a third or half into a ball (this is usually enough to bond small to medium toy parts).
 For this fix, roll it into a sausage long enough to cover the crack.

 Stick the sausage onto the plastic as you hold it firmly together, ensuring you are covering the gap thoroughly, pushing it down so that the gap gets filled.